-Kunstverein Aughrim is working with artist Deirdre O’Mahony throughout 2023, supporting generative events that will inform the development of new work.
+Kunstverein Aughrim is working with artist Deirdre O’Mahony throughout 2023, supporting generative events, such as Eat Food Policy: Feast, that will inform the development of new work.

 Recent awards include Visual Arts Bursary (2022/2021) Arts Council of Ireland, Fire Station Artist Studios Residency and Sculpture Award (2022/2021), Kilkenny Arts Office Residency Award at Centre Culturel Irlandais (2020), the Irish American Cultural Institute O’Malley Award (2018), Wellcome Trust Livestock residency at the Museum of English Rural Life (2017) and an international Pollock-Krasner Award (1995).
 She has been selected for residencies at Centre Culturel Irlandais, the Irish Museum of Modern Art, Leitrim Sculpture Centre, Museum of English Rural Life, UK, and Askeaton Contemporary Arts.
 Academic qualifications include a BA (Fine Art) St Martins School of Art, London (1979), MRes.
 Crawford College Cork, CIT, (2005) and PhD from the University of Brighton (2012).